Pathways to Life: LifeScape’s transition to adulthood program

 The need for such a life-skills program was so great that Pathways enrolled nineteen students without doing any promotion.
 Students came from all over the area through word-of-mouth.

-The students spend full school days, five days a week, year-round, under the direction of longtime special education teacher Allene Flora, plus six staff members who serve as trainer/coaches.
+The students spend full school days, five days a week, year-round, under the direction of two special education teachers and six staff members who serve as trainer/coaches.
 Half the day is spent in classroom learning, and half is spent having community experiences.
 The curriculum covers four general areas: Pre-employment instruction for social skills and self-advocacy; workforce readiness skills teaches the importance of attitude, communication and professionalism; community readiness offers instruction in things like accessing transportation, shopping, voting, and banking; and domestic skills covers home care, cooking, paying bills, and scheduling appointments.

 Katy Hartman says Kenzi loves coming to school.
 “She is learning to be a lot more independent and to believe in her ability to make good choices.
 She’s having good experiences with volunteering, which is helping her communication skills and her confidence.
 She has developed a sense of responsibility, dedication, and accomplishment.”